rcalixte/wayland-book/src/protocol-design/design-patterns.md

 reason, interfaces which define resources that have finite lifetimes will often include requests and events through which the client or server can state their intention to no longer send requests or events for that object.
-Only once both sides have agreed to this - asynchronously - do they destroy the resources they allocated for that object.
+Only once both sides have agreed to this &mdash; asynchronously &mdash; do they destroy the resources they allocated for that object.

 Wayland is a fully asynchronous protocol.
 Messages are guaranteed to arrive in the order they were sent, but only with respect to one sender.
 For example, the